hoanghiephui/Unstoppable-Wallet-Website/src/faq/en/dexes-swaps/why-was-i-changed-transaction-fee-for-a-failed-swap.md

-# Why was I charged a transaction fee for a failed swap?
+# Why was I charged transaction fee for a failed swap?

-A transaction on the Ethereum blockchain may be completed and yet fail to execute all the steps it was supposed to do.
+A transaction on Ethereum blockchain may be completed and yet fail to execute all steps it was supposed to do.
+When this happens the user still pays the transaction fee to the network.

-The user still pays the transaction fee to the network when that happens.
-Users are expected to pay for the computation steps of a failed transaction, just like for a successful one.
 Users sending transactions are paying for the computation, regardless of whether their transaction succeeds or fails.
+Users are expected to pay for that computation, just like for a successful transaction.

-There are many potential reasons when a swap transaction can fail:
+When it comes to swap transactions there are many potential reasons where this can happen.

-- **The time duration between the transaction submission to the network and its confirmation time.** The transaction will fail if that time exceeds the validity period set by the user for the swap.
-This is likely to happen when the network is congested and/or if the user's set fee for the transaction is insufficient for processing within the required time frame.
+- The amount of time between transaction submission to the network and its confirmation exceeds the validity period set by the user for the swap.
+Likely to happen when the network is congested and/or the user set fee for transaction is insufficient for processing within the required time frame (validity period).

-- **Very low price slippage setting.** If the user indicates a low acceptable price slippage level then there is an increased chance of a DEX being unable to execute the swap of tokens within the desired price levels.
+- Low price slippage setting

-- **Low transaction fee setting**.
-Setting a lower transaction fee is likely to result in the transaction remaining pending longer than its validity period set for a trade.
+- Low transaction fee setting.
+Setting a lower transaction fee is likely to result in the transaction remaining pending longer than its validity period setting.

+Failed transactions are still added to the blockchain.
+The transaction fees are still paid to miners for executing computational steps for it.
+Network miners have to validate and spend computational power on every transaction without knowing in advance whether it's going to fail or not.